Keckberger/espTelnetServer/README.md

 Important for the ESP-01.
 Use an external power source!
 First i tried to use the FTL USB Programer which also provides 3.3V but it resulted in very strange behavior.

+right now, the server only accepts commands but is not returning anything to the client.
+This will be added in the future.